mosswg/mycelium-lang/README.md

 	return 1;
 }
 ```
-Meta_Note: PLACEHOLDER should eventually be replaced with the proper keyword once it is decided.
+Note: PLACEHOLDER should eventually be replaced with the proper keyword once it is decided.